moaazassali/heat-dissipation-simulation/README.md

 3- Number of rows/columns on the simulation grid

-The simulation will then output a color-mapped temperature simulation and a contour map simulation
+The simulation will then output a color-mapped temperature simulation and a contour map simulation.